Waimea Valley: Activities

 Waimea is well-known for its surfing (he'enalu), but one of the most popular water activities was Wai Pu'uone.
 The Ancient Hawaiians rode the waves on their boards up the sand dunes and into the river mouth when the river (muliwai) was blocked by sand bars.
 It could be a hair-raising event depending on how high the dunes were.

 The falls have been used for cliff diving featuring hourly exhibition.
 Swimming is allowed when divers are not performing and when the weather permits.
 Additionally, hula performances were done several times daily.

+Climate

+Waimea Valley has a tropical rainforest climate (Köppen: Af) with mostly warm to hot temperatures throughout the year.
+The all time record high is 97 °F (36 °C) on July 17, 1989, whilst the all time record low is 45 °F (7 °C) on February 16, 1986, and February 4, 1993.
+Waimea Valley falls into the USDA Plant Hardiness Zone 12a.